Updated July 2020!

 - Select System

-- Select Add-Ons
+- Select Addons

-- Select Install from zip file
+- Select Install from the zip file

-- Select whatever you named your media source back in step 8
+- Select whatever you named your media source back in Step 8

 - Select Kodi-repos